Reverse Krebs cycle

 is a sequence of chemical reactions that are used by some bacteria and archaea to produce carbon compounds from carbon dioxide and water by the use of energy-rich reducing agents as electron donors.

 The reaction is the citric acid cycle run in reverse.
 Where the Krebs cycle takes carbohydrates and oxidizes them to CO_{2} and water, the reverse cycle takes CO_{2} and H_{2}O to make carbon compounds.

 This process is used by some bacteria (such as Aquificota) to synthesize carbon compounds, sometimes using hydrogen, sulfide, or thiosulfate as electron donors.
 This process can be seen as an alternative to the fixation of inorganic carbon in the Calvin cycle which occurs in a wide variety of microbes and higher organisms.

 Differences from Krebs cycle

 In contrast to the oxidative citric acid cycle, the reverse or reductive cycle has a few key differences.
 There are three enzymes specific to the reductive citric acid cycle – citrate lyase, fumarate reductase, and α-ketoglutarate synthase.

-The splitting of citric acid to oxaloacetate and acetate is in catalyzed by citrate lyase, rather than the reverse reaction of citrate synthase.
+The splitting of citric acid to oxaloacetate and acetate is usually catalyzed by citrate lyase, rather than the reverse reaction of citrate synthase.
+The exceptions are Thermosulfidibacter takaii and Desulfurella acetivorans which truly run the synthase in reverse.

 Succinate dehydrogenase is replaced by fumarate reductase and α-ketoglutarate synthase replaces α-ketoglutarate dehydrogenase.

 The conversion of succinate to 2-oxoglutarate is also different.
 In the oxidative reaction this step is coupled to the reduction of NADH.
 However, the oxidation of 2-oxoglutarate to succinate is so energetically favorable, that NADH lacks the reductive power to drive the reverse reaction.
-In the rTCA cycle, this reaction has to use a reduced low potential ferredoxin.
+In the rTCA cycle, this reaction has to use a reduced low potential ferredoxin - 2-oxoglutarate:ferredoxin oxidoreductase.